rutgervandeleur/rutgervandeleur.github.io/_pages/cv.md

 Work experience
 ======
+* 2021 - today: **Co-founder**, Ocqam Statistics
+  * Developing a tool to help other scientists find the statistical analysis they need (https://ocq.am)
 * 2018 - today: **PhD-student**, *Department of Cardiology, UMC Utrecht*
-  * Project: Deep learning and artificial intelligence for automated analysis of the electrocardiogram
+  * Project: Deep learning for automated analysis of the electrocardiogram and the development of an artificial intelligence-enabled portable multi-lead ECG device
 * 2014 - 2020: **Teaching assistant**, *Utrecht University*
   * Teaching small groups of Medical students in Anatomy and Epidemiology
 * 2015 - 2018: **Research assistant**, *Intensive Care Department, UMC Utrecht*